mcollard0/blueproximity.cpp/README.md

 ## Configuration

 Configuration is automatically saved to `~/.blueproximity/config` after the first run with valid arguments, or can be managed via command-line arguments.

+## Known Issues

+On my phone it showed an "unable to connect message" which got annoying fast.
+I just used my watch.
+It worked well enough for a holiday time off passion project.